FrancesCoronel/intro-cs/computer_science/the_cs_kid_pack.md

 - [Box]()
 - [iCloud Drive]()

 ---

 ![](http://i.kinja-img.com/gawker-media/image/upload/t_original/ytzptqysvsbw0stsrtxm.png)

 ## a password manager

-No more writing usernames and passwords down in some random notebook.
+No more writing usernames and passwords down in some random notebook, people.

-You're going to be creating MANY accounts throughout your CS career.
+You're going to be creating **MANY** accounts throughout your CS career.
+Seriously, a **TON**.
 It's time to get something that will generate strong passwords for all those accounts so they don't get hacked into and it's time to stop trying to remember all your passwords.

+Just get a bloody password manager.

 Popular choices are [Last Pass](https://lastpass.com/) and [1Password](https://agilebits.com/onepassword).